CIRI Blog

 Dr. Michael Stephens explores a recent study that investigates the benefits of a community blogging platform for students in an online LIS program.

 This post will briefly explore a recent study that investigates the benefits of a community blogging platform for students in an online LIS program.
-Using a web survey and descriptive content analysis methods, the study empirically addresses how student blogging communities can effectively foster connections amongst instructors and students, and enhance perceptions of learning performance.
+Using a web survey and descriptive content analysis methods, the study empirically addresses how student blogging communities can effectively foster connections among instructors and students, and enhance perceptions of learning performance.

 California School Libraries: Audits and Information Literacy